Center for Christianity

 Faculty Support

 As a center for scholarship, we support Christian Duke faculty in the work of research and teaching.
-Invited speaker events like the Triangle Roundtable and social events like our back-to-school cookout build networks of friends and colleagues.
+Events like the Triangle Roundtable and back-to-school cookouts build networks of friends and colleagues.
 Focused working groups of 3-10 faculty partner together for mentorship, research collaboration, and theological training.

 ...and much more.